Chinese New Year Celebrations

 5. Practicing With Chopsticks

 We use chopsticks for our New Year's feast, so we practice with them ahead of time.
-Follow the Using Chopsticks handout to become a proficient chopstick user!
+Have students follow the instructions on the handout below to become proficient chopstick users!

 Using Chopsticks (PDF)

 6. Cooking Fried Rice

 - Everybody Cooks Rice by Norah Dooley, which has a recipe for fried rice in the back

 - Plan for ingredients and tools needed.
 I donate the ingredients and make fried rice in an electric fry pan.
 There's lots of chopping so children need close supervision.
 It's a good idea to have a second adult to assist.